dinowang/cloud-architect-kits/INSTALL.md

 2. The plugin window will open, displaying all icon sources (organized by source and category)

+3. Adjust icon size using the size control input or preset buttons (32, 64, 128, 256)

-3. Use the search box to find icons (searchable by name, source, or category)
+4. Use the search box to find icons (searchable by name, source, or category)
+   - Search results automatically scroll to top
+   - Source headers show filtered/total icon count

-4. Click an icon to insert it onto the canvas (64x64px)
+5. Click an icon to insert it onto the canvas at the specified size
+   - Icons maintain aspect ratio based on longest side
+   - Icons are displayed at 48x48px in the list for better browsing

 ## Development Mode